Cardiac Risk Assessment

 Perhaps the most important indicators for cardiac risk are your personal health history.
 These include:

 - Pre-existing heart disease, or already having had a heart attack

 There are some imaging tests that may be used in cardiac risk assessment.
 Non-invasive tests may include, for example, an electrocardiogram (ECG, EKG) or a stress test, also called ECG stress test or metabolic stress test.
 Invasive tests may also be used to evaluate for the presence of cardiovascular disease (CVD), but they are usually used for diagnostic purposes in people with signs and symptoms and not for risk assessment.
 Examples include an angiography/arteriography and cardiac catheterization.
-(For more on these, see the Mayo Clinic webpage on Coronary artery disease: Diagnosis.)

 The lipid panel is the most important blood test for cardiac risk assessment.

 How is the lipid panel used?

 The lipid panel is used to help determine your risk of heart disease and to help make decisions about what treatment may be best if there is borderline or high risk.
 The results of the lipid panel are considered along with other known risk factors for heart disease to develop a plan for treatment and follow-up.
 Depending on the results and other risk factors, treatment options may involve lifestyle changes such as diet and exercise or lipid-lowering medications such as statins.